facileManager/facileManager-docs/docs/admin/manage-users.md

-facileManager incorporates the use of multiple user accounts with granular permissions.
-This way you can limit access to your environment.
+facileManager incorporates the use of multiple user accounts with granular permissions which can be used to limit access to your environment.

 You can add, modify, and delete user accounts at **_Admin → Users & Groups_**.